Special Joint Taskforce

 - Education—A lack of understanding of relevant laws, contractual obligations, and business, financial and contract management means that subcontractors can fall victim to poor payment and contracting practices.

 - Greater transparency and information-sharing—There can be more collaborative enforcement between the QBCC and other agencies, as well as information-sharing to assist subcontractors in making informed decisions.

 - Statutory declarations—False statutory declarations about subcontractor payment are not unusual and greater deterrence is needed.

 Read the recommendations in the Taskforce’s report (PDF, 824.14 KB).

 Government response to the report

-The Queensland Government considered the Taskforce’s report and accepts the recommendations.
+The Queensland Government considered the Taskforce’s report and accepted the recommendations.

-The Taskforce’s recommendations will be implemented through a combination of legislative and administrative changes.
+The remaining recommendations will be implemented through a combination of regulation and administrative changes.